 ( biographical notes)

 In 1984, Claire, who had a Bachelor’s degree in Music from the Université de Montréal at the time, embarked on the adventure of the performing arts with two passions: song and music and puppetry.
 With René Gélinas, she founded the Théâtre de marionnettes L’Ourson Doré, which, for 25 years, rediscovered the Punch and Judy tradition throughout the province of Quebec, Ontario and the Maritimes.
 At the same time, she researched and performed French songs from 1900 to 1950 (she received several CALQ scholarships and produced two important records on the history of Quebec song: Chansons actuelles (2007) (songs of the day 1900-1930) and Chansons urbaines du Québec 1900-1950 (2000)) and accompanied herself on the barrel organ.
-The more than one hundred year old instrument is a Célestina (American organ with perforated paper rolls) dating from 1890.
-It is with Marie Daveluy, Fernanda Chiochio, Clairette and Pierre Turcotte that she perfected her vocal technique over more than ten years.
+The more than one hundred-year-old instrument is a Célestina (American organ with perforated paper rolls) dating from 1890.
+It is with Marie Daveluy, Fernanda Chiochio, Clairette, and Pierre Turcotte that she perfected her vocal technique over more than ten years.
 Claire joined the Windmill’s team in 2007 in which she transposes her universe of songs to the barrel organ and encourages the public to reappropriate a whole heritage of forgotten French and Quebec songs and games of the World including the little wood gigueux from Quebec.
 In 2018, Claire completed a Master’s degree in Arts Education, specializing in music, at UQAM.
+She currently teaches at the École des St-Anges in Longueuil.

 Multidisciplinary aerial circus artist and coach